 Automated Teller Machines (ATMs) are an obvious target for criminals since a successful compromise results in immediate monetary gain for them and a loss of public trust in the machine's manufacturer.
-Once the domain of banking institutions, the growth of third-party ATM development has led to the appearance of these machines everywhere from public libraries to nightclubs.
-In addition to heightened demand, the need for improved usability and additional functionality also have increased.
+Once the domain of banking institutions, the growth of third party ATM development has led to the appearance of these machines everywhere from public libraries to nightclubs.
+In addition to heightened demand, the need for improved usability and additional functionality also has increased.
 As ATMs become more sophisticated, the attack surface widens.

 Beyond Physical Security - The New Software Threat